fmenabe/python-clg/doc/source/examples.rst

 ------------------------------------------
 This example is a program I made for managing KVM guests.
 Actually, there is only two commands for deploying or migrating guests.
-Each command use an external module for implemented the logic.
-A *main* function, taking the command-line Namespace as argument, has been implemented.
+Each command use an external module for implementing the logic.
+A ``main`` function, taking the command-line Namespace as argument, has been implemented.
 For the example, theses functions will only pprint the command-line arguments.